High Net Worth Divorces And Alimony

 A final divorce settlement divides property and assets and sometimes requires one spouse to also make alimony and child support payments.

-Every divorce is different, of course, so high net worth individuals who are divorcing in southern California must be able to rely on the insights and sound legal advice that an Orange County divorce attorney can provide.
+Every divorce is different, of course, so high net worth individuals who are divorcing in southern California must be able to rely on the insights and sound legal advice that an Orange County child support law firm can provide.

 If you are divorcing or anticipating a divorce, and you are a high net worth individual, schedule a legal consultation with an attorney before you take any other steps.